PEOPLE-INSIDE/people-inside/README.md

-# Algorithm of IN-N-OUT System
+# Algorithm of PEOPLE INSIDE System

-### What is an IN-N-OUT System?
+### What is an PEOPLE INSIDE System?
-- IN-N-OUT System is **a real-time people counting system using ultrasonic sensors**.
+- PEOPLE INSIDE System is **a real-time people counting system using ultrasonic sensors**.

 ### Why did you made this?
 - At meal time, there are too many people in a restaurant.
 So we have to wait in the restaurant.
 We want to check the number of indoor people in advance.